MicrosoftDocs/memdocs/sccm/core/servers/manage/the-cd.latest-folder.md

 ## Unsupported scenarios

 The updated CD.Latest source files aren't supported for:

 - Installing a new site for a new hierarchy
-- Upgrading a Microsoft System Center 2012 Configuration Manager site to System Center Configuration Manager, current branch
+- Upgrading a Microsoft System Center 2012 Configuration Manager site to Configuration Manager current branch
 - Installing Configuration Manager clients
 - Installing Configuration Manager consoles